oxc-project/oxc/README.md

 ## Learning Resources

 * My [small tutorial on how to write a JavaScript Parser in Rust](https://boshen.github.io/javascript-parser-in-rust/)
-* [Insert your aspirational learning resources here]
+* [Insert your inspirational learning resources here]

 ## Credits